HI I’M MOHANNAD ARBAJI

 In order to understand how to better enable learning, I knew I had to immerse myself in the classroom experience.
 So I got approval from East Boston High School to teach a class and shadow other teachers, where I spent hundreds of hours observing & modeling classrooms.

 My goal was to build something that fit teachers' workflow vs other edtech solutions at the time which asked teachers to change how they teach.
-We bought the domain chalktalk.com in March 2019 and launched during the 2019/2020 school year.
+We bought the domain chalktalk.com in 2019 and launched in 2020.

 SCALING IMPACT